san-soucie/ds_msgs/README.md

 ## Getting Started

-This is a DSL ROS package intended to be run as part of the larger DSL ROS echosystem.
+This is a DSL ROS package intended to be run as part of the larger DSL ROS ecosystem.
 See the [Sentry Wiki](http://sentry-wiki.whoi.edu/ROS_Upgrade)

 ### Prerequisites

 This package stands on its own.
 It's a prerequisite for pretty much everything.

 ### Installing

 You should generally be installing this as part of a rosinstall file.
 If handled seperately though, simply add to a catkin workspace and build with:

 ```